Adron/anotherfuckingsideproject/README.md

-# anotherfuckingsideproject
+# Another Fucking Side Project

-The important message about another fucking side project!
+Do you really need another fucking side project?

+Probably not, but why not right!
+BOOM! 🤘🏻 Get to thrashing some code!